-Our retail customers include natural channel and mainstream channel stores, which have been undergoing a consolidation in recent years.
-This consolidation has produced larger, more sophisticated organizations with increased negotiating and buying power that are able to resist price increases, as well as operate with lower inventories, decrease the number of brands that they carry and increase their emphasis on private-label products, all of which could negatively impact our business.
+Our retail customers include natural channel and mainstream channel stores, which have been undergoing consolidation in recent years.
+This consolidation has produced larger, more sophisticated organizations with increased negotiating and buying power that are able to resist price increases, operate with lower inventories, decrease the number of brands that they carry and increase their emphasis on private-label products, all of which could negatively impact our business.

 With certain of our retail customers, like Whole Foods, we sell our products through distributors.
 We are not able to precisely attribute our net revenue to a specific retailer for products sold through distributors.
 We rely on third-party data to calculate the portion of retail sales attributable to retailers, but this data is inherently imprecise because it is based on gross sales generated by our products sold at retailers, without accounting for price concessions, promotional activities or chargebacks, and because it measures retail sales for only the portion of our retailers serviced through distributors.
-Based on this third-party data and internal analysis, Whole Foods accounted for approximately 28%, 29% and 23% of our retail sales in fiscal years 2020, 2021 and 2022, respectively.
-Kroger accounted for approximately 13%, 12% and 12% of our retail sales in fiscal years 2020, 2021 and 2022, respectively.
-The loss of Whole Foods, Kroger or any other large retail customer, or the reduction of purchasing levels or the cancellation of any business from Whole Foods, Kroger or any other large retail customer, for an extended length of time could negatively impact our sales and profitability.
+Based on this third-party data and internal analysis, Whole Foods accounted for approximately 25%, 23% and 23% of our retail sales in fiscal years 2021, 2022 and 2023, respectively.
+Kroger accounted for approximately 12%, 12% and 11% of our retail sales in the fiscal years 2021, 2022 and 2023, respectively.
+The loss of Whole Foods, Kroger or any other large retail customer, or the reduction of purchasing levels or the cancellation of any business from any such customer for an extended length of time could negatively impact our sales and profitability.

 A retailer may take actions that affect us for reasons that we cannot always anticipate or control, such as their financial condition, changes in their business strategy or operations, the introduction of competing products or the perceived quality of our products.
-Despite operating in different channel segments, our retailers sometimes compete for the same consumers.
+Despite operating in different channel segments, our retail customers sometimes compete for the same consumers.
 Because of actual or perceived conflicts resulting from this competition, retailers may take actions that negatively affect us.
 Consequently, our financial results may fluctuate significantly from period to period based on the actions of one or more significant retailers.